jduncan017/portfolio/README.md

 ## Ideas Site Improvements

-- **Carousels**: I want to add carousels for the cards that display my projects and favorite technologies.
 - **Contact Form**: A contact form would be a nice improvement, especiall with the addition of a "comment box".
-- **Testemonials**: Just waiting to get some testemonials back that I can add.
 - **Modals**: A resuable modal would be nice to use in a few places around the site.
 - **Icons for Technologies**: Instead of bullets, I want to display the technology icon.
-- **Iframe for Resume**: Would be great to display the resume in a modal iframe instead of a separate site.
+- **Modal for Resume**: Would be great to display the resume in a modal iframe instead of a separate site.
+- **Matrix Style Section Titles**: Creating a cool matric style text effect for the section titles.